 Once you turn a certain age, you begin to realize truths about yourself.

 I love the idea that being fit starts in the kitchen, meaning you are what you eat.
-When I read that being fit is 80% what you eat and 20% working out, I knew I could do the 80% of eating right.
-Then ten percent of working out which leaves another ten open for what I’m in the mood for.
-Right?
+When I read that being fit is 80% what you eat and 20% working out, I knew I could do 80% of eating right and 10% of working out which leaves another 10% open for what I’m in the mood for.

 Want to fake your workout?
 Here are some easy exercises even the laziest person (me) can do.

 *Exercise bike: I used to have mine in the family room where the television was located.
 I could ride for an hour without getting antsy because I was watching TV.